Welcome to the University of Louisville!

-- Make sure to read all information provided by the International Center, School of Interdisciplinary and Graduate Studies, and your department.
+- Make sure to read all information provided by the International Center, Graduate School, and your department.

 - Take time to learn a little about the weather, transportation, accommodation, food, places, etc in advance, there won’t be too many surprises when you land here.